julch94/learning-lua/README.md

 After this review, the module states that variables can store any type of data and that we can use type() on those variables.
 That's actually how I tackled most of the problems in the previous modules.

+### Module 2-8 Assignment - Printing Variables and their Type

 The assignment for Module 2-8 was as follows:

 1. Create a variable called userName and assign it any string value.